appveyor/website/src/_posts/2018-04-25-specialized-build-matrix-configuration-in-appveyor.md

 Appveyor configuration has grown incrementally more sophisiticated in order to accomodate not only a wide range of build requirements, but also Appveyor's feature set, and most pertinently to this post, the addition of linux build machines.
-This welcome addition to the Appveyor platform means that users may want to build a cross-platform repository but may not want to manage seperate configuration files.
+This welcome addition to the Appveyor platform means that users may want to build a cross-platform repository but may not want to manage separate configuration files.
 This is no longer a problem if we make use of the `for:` node in our appveyor configuration.
 This key was added previously to allow users to share common configuration between all branches while overriding parts of that configuration in specific branches.
 But along with the added features comes increased possibility of confusion regarding expected results of configuration.